Historical Perspectives in Urban Education – EDUC 540

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate will participate in 4 Discussion Boards Forums throughout this course.
-In each forum, the candidate will submit a thread of at least 300 words and at least 2 replies of at least 150 words each.
-(MLO: A, C, D)
+Discussions are collaborative learning experiences.
+Therefore, the candidate will participate in 4 Discussions throughout this course.
+In each discussion, the candidate will submit a thread of at least 300 words and at least 2 replies of at least 150 words each.
+(CLO: A, C, D)

 Topic Analysis Paper

 The course project consists of 3 parts which build upon each other.
-(MLO: A, B, C, D, E)
+(CLO: A, B, C, D, E)

 The candidate will write an 800–1,000-word essay in which he/she will compare 3 scholarly journal articles with different points of view on the same topic/issue he/she selected for the Topic Analysis Paper.
 The analysis must thoroughly interpret and examine the articles for perspective, validity, and significance of the findings.
 The candidate must support his/her discussion with relevant facts, arguments, examples, and details from his/her review of article.
 The analysis must be well-reasoned, indicating substantial breadth and depth of thinking, include at least 1 relevant Bible verse, and use current APA formatting.